William Cowper (doctor): Overleigh Hall

 The Hall, to the west of what is now the modern district of Handbridge, was built by Thomas Cowper (d.
 1695), who had acquired the estate partly through descent and partly through purchase.
-William Cowper made improvements to the property, which in 1811 was inherited by Charles Cholmondeley of Vale Royal Abbey and rented to a tenant.
+William Cowper made improvements to the property, which in 1811 was inherited by Charles Cholmondeley (1770–1846), third son of Thomas Cholmondeley of Vale Royal Abbey and rented to a tenant.
 In 1821, along with 135 acre of land, it was bought by Robert Grosvenor, 1st Marquess of Westminster and demolished in 1830 to allow construction of a new entrance to the Eaton Hall estate.

 Personal life and death

 Cowper married Elizabeth, daughter of John Lonsdale of High Ryley, Lancashire, in 1722, but had no issue.
 He died at Overleigh on 12 October 1767, and was buried at St. Peter's Church, Chester.